Oprah needs no introduction. We’re all familiar with Queen O, but let’s play a little Oprah Winfrey by the numbers:

 - She has spent over $140 million over the past 10 years to the Oprah Winfrey Leadership Academy for Girls, a school for underprivileged girls from eighth to 12th grade, also helping with the students’ living expenses, braces, uniforms and more.

-- And she’s spent over $100 million on the six estates she currently owns.
+- And she’s spent over $100 million on the seven estates she currently owns.

-But let’s talk more about the homes she does own — that’s what we really care about here.
-We’ll start with the home she spends the most time in: her 23,000-square-foot Montecito, California mansion…
+But let’s talk more about the houses Oprah Winfrey does own — that’s what we really care about here.
+We’ll start with the home she and partner Stedman spend the most time in: her 23,000-square-foot Montecito, California mansion…

 A version of this post was originally published July 2018.